-The FX-3411 sever system is powered by the MB-8895 sever board, which comes with two LGA2011 CPU sockets.
+The FW-8895 sever system is powered by the MB-8895 sever board, which comes with two LGA2011 CPU sockets.

-Follow the procedures bellow for installing a CPU:
+Follow the procedures bellow for installing a CPU

-- 1. Remove the CPU socket cap. - 2.
-Press the load lever and release it from the retention tab.
+- 1. Remove the CPU socket cap. - Press the load lever and release it from the retention tab.
 There are two levers for each CPU socket.
 Follow the sequence as instructed on the right to release both of them. - 3.
-Lift the load lever and then the plate. - Align the notches in the CPU base and the tabs on the socket.
+Lift the load lever and then the plate. - Align the cut edge of the CPU and the notch on the socket.
 The CPU should fit perfectly into the socket.
-Note that the CPU fits in the socket in only one way. - Close the plate and push the load lever to lock it back to the retention tab. - 6.
-Align the heatsink's four mounting screws with the mounting holes in the chassis.
-Carefully place the heatsink on the CPU.
-Tighten each heatsink screw a little at a time to ensure that the CPU stays level.
-Tighten each set of diagonally opposed screws at a time. - 7.
-Place the airflow guide.
+Note that the CPU fits in the socket in only one direction. - 5.
+Close the plate and push the load lever to lock it back to the retention tab. - 6.
+Put the heat sink on the installed CPU, match the screws with the screw holes on the board.
+Fasten two screws which are opposite to each other at a time and then the other two.
+It is easier this way to avoid the force of spring. - 7.
+Place the heat sink cover on top of the installed heat sink and to fasten it with screws on the chassis.